Skip to content

 Specify it → Run it

-StateWORKS provides a method for handling complexity: very complex projects can be made simple to deal with, using our unique tools for handling “Systems of State Machines”.
+StateWORKS provides a method for handling complexity: very complex projects can be made simple to deal with using our unique tools for handling “Systems of State Machines”.

 1. StateWORKS is a method for creating high-quality software through models.
-Software behavior is expressed as finite state machines: never very complicated individually, but many of them working together to make a system.
+Software behavior is expressed as finite state machines: never very complicated individually, but many of them working together to form a system.
 A strict separation strategy is used between control flow and data handling, with the control flow fully supervising the data flow.

 To learn about StateWORKS features in detail, you can study our book or explore the website.
 The development system can be downloaded for free and used to study all the provided examples.